 "People are satisfied that High Point Market is here to stay now," he said.
 "I think High Point has done very well considering the economic climate of the past few years, but people are investing in High Point again, and that's the best thing that can happen to strengthen the position of the market and stabilize the marketplace."

-When he purchased the former factory 27 years ago, Culler couldn't have envisioned that the open ductwork, exposed brick and factory floors would make a style statement decades later.
+When he purchased the former factory 27 years ago, Culler couldn't have envisioned that

 But as the urban population continues to grow and abandoned factories are repurposed for city residences, the Braxton Culler showroom allows dealers to see more than 60 new market introductions in an environment similar to many of their urban customers' homes.